The Harder I Try: Critical reception

+David Quantick from NME commented, "Oh aptest of titles!
+The Bruths return again with their most desp stab at the charts, a SAW-made-pseudo-Motown song.
+Nicely sung but dull."
 James Hamilton from Record Mirror wrote in his dance column, "Stock Aitken Waterman-created 129 3/4bpm old Motown-style fingersnappin' pulser, full of swimming harmonies and bright tinkles, and a sampled drum roll from the Isley Brothers 'This Old Heart of Mine'".
 Mike Soutar from Smash Hits named "The Harder I Try" Single of the Fortnight, adding, "It's quite obvious from the outset that Stock Aitken and Waterman are involved here, but happily they've not utterly swamped the song with their own inimitable "style".
 Instead it's very like old soul, very doo-wop, very "chicks" in the background warbling "ooooooooos", and very very catchy.
 Ah, the Yond' will make such good pop sensations..."
+Retrospectively, in 2020, Daniel Griffiths of musicradar.com listed it as one of the five songs by SAW that producers need to hear, adding that it was a "razor-sharp Motown sound-alike".